 Which is better?
 HIFU or Dermal Filler injection?

 HIFU and Dermal Filler injection have different purposes.

 HIFU tightens loose skin and stimulates collagen production, while Dermal Filler replaces lost volume to plump up the skin.
 It is good to use both HIFU and Dermal Fillers to achieve the best result.

 For example, adding volume with Dermal Fillers in the upper cheek pulls up the lower face.
 Then treating the lower face with HIFU will stimulate the formation of collagen to lift, firm and tighten the skin.

-HIFU doesn’t work if you are too old?
+HIFU doesn’t work if you are too old.

 There are limitations to what non-surgical devices can achieve, but many mature people are perfectly suitable for HIFU.
 You can’t judge if the treatment is suitable or not by your age.
 Some young people may show early signs of skin sagging and vice versa.
 We lose collagen production as we age.
-On average, we lose about 40% collagen by the age of 65.
+On average, we lose about 40% collagen by age 65.